 Before you record, try picking out background images or video to replace your green screen with.
 You’ll want to take note of what is behind you and where to place your subject.
 If you are trying to illustrate a city setting, for example, situate your subject so that he/she is not blocking anything important that you would like to showcase.

+In both cases, you can choose to adjust the edging of the removal to make more precise edits around your subject.
 It’s a seamless process.
-You can use the Screen Recorder or Video Editor to remove a color.
-Use the Video Editor to then add your background and make final edits.
+You can use the screen recorder or video editor to remove color.
+Use the video editing software to then add your background and make final edits.
 Add text, arrows, highlights and more with just a few easy clicks to enhance your video even more.

+Get started using Screencast-O-Matic’s green screen feature with a Deluxe plan.
+With the use of Screencast-O-Matic, you can elevate your presentations into quality videos with ease.
 What makes Screencast-O-Matic stand out from all the rest is that you can remove the background during the recording of your video as well as in the editing process.
-It only takes one slider to adjust your settings!
-It’s that easy!
-These two options give you creative flexibility to change your backgrounds before and during the editing process.